Farm & Wilderness: Philosophy

-F&W has been noted for its stances on a number of social issues, including racial integration, gender equality, and environmentalism.
+F&W prides itself for its stances on a number of social issues, including racial integration, gender equality, and environmentalism.
 All F&W camps practice organic gardening and farming, and are certified by the Northeast Organic Farming Association.
-All the camps have composting toilets, nicknamed "kybos”.
-Campers and staff live in three-sided, open air cabins in the woods.
+All the camps have composting toilets, nicknamed "kybos” (a common joke is kybo standing for Keep Your Bowels Open).

+F&W camps all follow after Quaker values, though the camps are not religious.
+The six SPICES are taught to campers in all camps: Simplicity, Peace, Integrity, Community, Equality, and Sustainability.
+Other policies, like no body talk and following LNT, define F&W as different camps then others.
+No body talk means that campers and staff alike are not allowed to talk about other people's bodies, at all.
+You cannot call people skinny and beautiful as much as you cannot call someone ugly and fat.
+These are usually radical ideas in a society based on beauty standards, but campers have been shown to enjoy the policy.
+One camper explained, "I've never felt better about my body after my 3 weeks at TF.
+I feel better in my own skin and about my personality than ever."

 Naturism

 The Webbs were naturists, so the camps were originally “clothing optional”.
 By the late 1980s, nudity was only allowed at the waterfront for swimming.
 With further social changes and seeking cultural inclusion of those whose religion would not allow it, nudity was banned in 2009.

 At Camp Flying Cloud in the 1960s, nudity was more frequent, the campers and counselors otherwise wearing “Indian” breech cloths of their own making.
-The Flying Cloud program has since moved away from the cultural appropriation of Native Americans.
+The Flying Cloud program has since moved away from what has been described as cultural appropriation of Native Americans.

 In a memoir, journalist and podcaster Mark Oppenheimer recounts his experience at Timberlake, the boy's camp, in 1982, when he was eight.
 The most memorable aspect was nudity, which he found generally positive.
 While campers were clothed most of the time, swimming in the lake and outdoor showering were always nude, and clothes were not worn when walking from the cabins to these activities.
 Tamarack Farm, the coed camp, was also clothing optional at that time.

+Living

+Five of the six camps are sleep-away: Firefly Song, Timberlake, Saltash Mountain (SAM), The Clearing, and Tamarack Farm.
+The Barn Day Camp (BDC) is an aptly named day camp.